 The term eMMC is short for "embedded Multi-Media Controller" and refers to a package consisting of both flash memory and a flash memory controller integrated on the same silicon die.
-The eMMC solution consists of three components - the MMC (multimedia card) interface, the flash memory, and the flash memory controller - and is offered in the industry-standard BGA package.
+The eMMC solution consists of at least three components - the MMC (multimedia card) interface, the flash memory, and the flash memory controller - and is offered in an industry-standard BGA package.

 Today’s embedded applications such as digital cameras, smart phones, and tablets almost always store their content on flash memory.
 In the past, this has required a dedicated controller to manage the reading and writing of data, driven by the application CPU.
 However, as semiconductor technology has evolved to allow vastly increased storage density, it has become inefficient for the controller to manage these functions from outside the flash memory die.
 Hence, eMMC was developed as a standardized method for bundling the controller into the flash die.
 As eMMC has improved, the standard has also provisioned for features such as secure erase and trim and high-priority interrupt to meet the demand for high performance and security.
 So while the eMMC standard was created to improve data rates and throughputs for high-density chips designed to store high-resolution video, newer generations are doing more for more applications, and each generation of the standard will include additional new features for a richer end-user experience.

-The widely accepted standard for eMMC is v4.41 as defined in JESD84-A441: Embedded MultiMediaCard (e•MMC) Product Standard v4.41 published by JEDEC in April 2010.
+The widely accepted standard for eMMC is v4.5 as defined in JESD84-A441: Embedded MultiMediaCard (e•MMC) Product Standard v4.5 published by JEDEC in June 2011.
 Recently, JEDEC has also published the JESD84-B45: Embedded MultiMediaCard (e•MMC), Electrical Standard (Version 4.5 Device) for eMMC v4.5 in June 2011.

 eMMC is suitable for high performance applications such as portable consumer electronic products for e.g. smartphones, digital tablets, multi-media players, PDAs, navigational systems and digital cameras. eMMC can thus be used for mobile devices, enhanced storage solutions and as replacement for traditional storage media (i.e., HDDs).